Set up a Non-Custodial Wallet in a server environment in 5 minutes

 To get started, create a developer account in the Crossmint Staging Console.
 Open that link, sign in, and accept the dialog to continue.

-Crossmint offers two consoles: staging, for development and testing, and www, for production.
+Crossmint offers two consoles: staging, for development and testing, and production.

 Once you log in to the console, the next step is to create an API key.